-Candidates for admission to the MBA program are required to hold a four-year baccalaureate degree (or equivalent) from a regionally or nationally accredited institution.
-To ensure success in the core curriculum of the Keiser University MBA program requires a student to have a 3.0 undergraduate GPA with demonstrated competency in business knowledge through prior coursework with a minimum of B grades including accounting, finance economics and statistics before starting the MBA program or take and pass pre-requisites with a B or better grade.
-Students who have not successfully completed coursework in one or more of the above disciplines will be provided the opportunity to take these courses or the prerequisite courses in the semester(s) prior to the start of the MBA program.
+Candidates for admission to the Master of Business Administration (MBA) program are required to hold a four-year baccalaureate degree (or equivalent) from a regionally or nationally accredited institution.
+To ensure success in the core curriculum of the MBA program, candidates are required to have a 3.0 undergraduate GPA with demonstrated competency in business knowledge of accounting, finance, economics, and statistics before starting the MBA program.

-Students who have not successfully completed 6 undergraduate credits or 3 graduate credits with at least a B grade in each of the required courses will be provided the opportunity to take the prerequisite courses in the semester(s) prior to the start of the MBA program.
+Students who have not successfully completed 6 undergraduate credits or 3 graduate credits with at least a B grade in each of these aforementioned areas will be provided the opportunity to take the pre-requisite courses in the semester(s) prior to the start of the MBA program.
 Any student entering the program with a GPA below 3.0 will be provided the opportunity to take the prerequisite courses in the semester(s) prior to the start of the MBA program.
 MBA candidates must pass these prerequisite courses with at least a B grade or retake the course.
 Candidates may only attempt the prerequisite courses no more than 2 times each.

-The prerequisites for the MBA program help ensure students are prepared for graduate business studies.
-The courses give the students an introduction to up to date business concepts both quantitatively and qualitatively.
+The prerequisite courses for the MBA program help ensure that students are prepared for graduate business studies.
+The courses give the students an introduction to up-to-date business concepts both quantitatively and qualitatively.

-All students are encouraged to submit Graduate Management Admissions Test (GMAT) scores in support of their application.
+All students are encouraged to submit Graduate Management Admissions Test (GMAT), Graduate Records Examination (GRE), or Miller Analogy Test (MAT) scores in support of their application.

-- Submission of a completed Graduate School Application - Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of a bachelor's degree from a regionally accredited college or university - Submission of official transcripts or original foreign evaluations showing successful completion of a bachelor's degree program from a regionally accredited college or university received within the first semester of enrollment - Two letters of recommendation received within the first semester of enrollment - Formal resume indicating education and complete work history
+- Submission of a completed Graduate School Application - Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of a bachelor's degree from an accredited college or university - Submission of official transcripts or original foreign evaluations showing successful completion of a bachelor's degree program from an accredited college or university received within the first semester of enrollment - Two letters of recommendation received within the first semester of enrollment - Minimum GMAT score of 450, GRE composite score of 295 (or 1350 for tests taken before August 1, 2011) or MAT score at the 40th percentile received within the first semester of enrollment - Formal resume indicating education and complete work history